-- 1. Within 30 calendar days of the onsite review, deficiencies will be documented in a tailored report for the program area that will be provided to the Program Area Director, ADOT Civil Rights Director, Deputy Civil Rights Director, ADA/Title VI Nondiscrimination Program Coordinator, Title VI Program Manager, and the Title VI Liaison. - 2.
-By expectation, the program area should correct all deficiencies within a reasonable period of time, not to exceed 90 calendar days of receipt of the CRO findings report. - 3.
-Within 30 calendar days of the CRO finding report, a meeting must be scheduled with the CRO to discuss possible technical assistance and an action plan towards full compliance. - 4.
+- 1. Within 30 calendar days of the on-site review, deficiencies are documented in a tailored report for the program area that is provided to the program area director, External Civil Rights Programs Manager, ADA/Title VI Program Coordinator, Title VI Program Manager, and the Title VI Liaison. - 2.
+By expectation, the program area shall correct all deficiencies within a reasonable period of time, not to exceed 90 calendar days of receipt of the Title VI Program findings report. - 3.
+Within 30 calendar days of the Title VI Program finding report, a meeting is scheduled with the Title VI Program to discuss possible technical assistance and an action plan towards full compliance. - 4.
 Outstanding high priority vital items, such as missing Title VI assurances in contracts, noncompliance with ADOT's Public Involvement Plan, will be submitted within 30 calendar days of report mailing. - 5.
-The program area will submit a formal action plan within 45 calendar days of CRO's findings report. - 6.
-Program area training will be provided by the CRO prior to closing the review. - 7.
+The program area submits a formal action plan within 45 calendar days of Title VI Program 's findings report. - 6.
+Program area training is provided by the Title VI Program prior to closing the review. - 7.
 Within 90 calendar days, the program area MUST be fully compliant on outstanding deficiencies. - 8.
-If not compliant, ADOT CRO will elevate the deficiency finding to the ADOT Director.
+If not compliant, the Title VI Program elevates the deficiency finding to the ADOT Director.